elixir-ecto/ecto/guides/introduction/Embedded Schemas.md

 ## Example

-A common use of embedded schemas is to store additional information about the current user.
-The finished example for this guide's embedded schema would look like this:
+An example of embedded schemas is to store additional information about the current user.
+The finished example for this guide's embedded schema will look like this:

 ```elixir
 defmodule User do